 Copyright© 2004 by the American Academy of Periodontology; all rights reserved.
+Copyrighted and reproduced with permission from the American Academy of Periodontology.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, or otherwise without written permission of the publisher.
 Treatment of Plaque-induced Gingivitis, Chronic Periodontitis, and Other Clinical Conditions.
-J Periodontol.
-2001;72:1790-1800.
-Available through the American Academy of Periodontology, Department of Scientific, Clinical and Educational Affairs, 737 North Michigan Avenue, #800, Chicago, IL 60611-2690, Phone: 312-787-5518, Fax: 312-787-3670.
+J Periodontol 2001;72:1790-1800.
+Available through the American Academy of Periodontology, Department of Scientific, Clinical and Educational Affairs, 737 North Michigan Avenue, #800, Chicago, IL 60611-2690, Phone: (312) 787-5518, Fax: (312) 787-3670.